dart-lang/language/working/4200-metaobjects/feature-specification.md

 Experiment flag: metaobjects

-This document specifies the metaobjects feature, which is a feature that allow a type `T` to be mapped into one or more kinds of objects known as _metaobjects_ of that type.
-The main purpose of a metaobject is to serve as a vehicle for late-bound invocations of static members and/or constructors of the type `T`, but it is also possible to use the mechanism for other purposes.
+This document specifies the metaobjects feature, which is a feature that allows a type `T` to be mapped into one or more kinds of objects known as _metaobjects_ of that type.
+The main purpose of a metaobject is to serve as a vehicle for late-bound invocations of selected static members and/or constructors of the type `T`, but it is also possible to use the mechanism for other purposes.

 ## Introduction